seitomatsubara/Jetson-nano-WS2812-LED-/README.md

 ## How to use
 SPItoWS class generates WS2812 signal via SPI connection.

+Please setup your SPI pin.

+$ sudo /opt/nvidia/jetson-io/jetson-io.py

 Connect your SPI MOSI pin to LED tape's signal pin.

+If you use SPI1, The MOSI pin number is 19.

 The GND connection is also needed.